All Episodes

 You know, Trump colluded with the Russians to win the election.

-It is a totally debunked baseless claim that the mainstream media has now been focused on without a shred of evidence for eight months.
+It is a totally debunked, baseless claim that the mainstream media has now been focused on without a shred of evidence for eight months.

-Remember when uh Devin Nunes announced that he'd seen credible evidence that Trump and members of his transition team had been caught up in this incidental surveillance where the names were unmasked.
+Remember when Devin Nunes announced that he'd seen credible evidence that Trump and members of his transition team had been caught up in this incidental surveillance where the names were unmasked.

-Well, they didn't practice minimization, they didn't practice protecting the names of Americans, which is standard operating procedure.
+They didn't practice protecting the names of Americans, which is standard operating procedure.

 Nunes also revealed that intel was shared among high-level Obama administration officials.